Jessecar96/SteamDesktopAuthenticator/README.md

 IF you lost your `maFiles` OR lost your encryption key, go [here](https://store.steampowered.com/twofactor/manage) and click "Remove Authenticator" then enter your revocation code that you wrote down when you first added your account to SDA.

 If you did not follow the directions and did not write your revocation code down, you're well and truly screwed.
-The only option is beg to [Steam Support](https://support.steampowered.com/) and say you lost your mobile authenticator and the revocation code.
+The only option is beg to [Steam Support](https://support.steampowered.com/) and say you lost your mobile authenticator and the revocation code, and good luck with that if you haven't used a credit/debit card on a purchase.

 ## Detailed setup instructions
 - Download & Install [.NET Framework 4.6.2](https://www.microsoft.com/net/download/dotnet-framework-runtime/net462) if you're using Windows 7.
 Windows 8 and above should do this automatically for you.